 Is text a large part of your life?
-Do you write blog posts, code Web pages, search through log files, generate database reports, and regularly look for needles in textual haystacks?
+Do you write blog posts, code Web pages, search in log files, generate database reports, and regularly look for needles in textual haystacks?
 The best tool on the Mac for those tasks is BBEdit, from Bare Bones Software.
-But BBEdit is a deep program, and many people—even long-time users—are often unaware of or aren't taking full advantage of BBEdit's productivity enhancing features, such as grep searching, clippings, text completion, projects, context-aware HTML markup tools, FTP/SFTP browsers, version control software integration, template-driven HTML previews, and more.
+But BBEdit is a deep program, and many people—even long-time users—are often unaware of or aren’t taking full advantage of BBEdit’s productivity enhancing features, such as grep searching, clippings, text completion, projects, context-aware HTML markup tools, FTP/SFTP browsers, version control software integration, template-driven HTML previews, and more.

 Take Control of BBEdit, which was created in collaboration with Bare Bones Software, explains how to use BBEdit 10 to accomplish real-world tasks more efficiently than ever before.
 The book focuses on three main areas of usage: essential text-processing features for all BBEdit users, working with HTML from the level of the individual tag all the way to a dynamic Web site, and managing multi-resource projects.

 BBEdit 11?
 Please note that this ebook is about BBEdit 10, which works with 10.6.8 Mountain Lion and later.
 See the Blog tab (below) to learn whether a BBEdit 11 title might become available.
 BBEdit 11 is compatible with 10.8.5 Mavericks and later.